Huang-lab/MaPR/README.md

 <br /><br />
 ### Citation
-If you used or adapted MaPR in your study, please cite our paper [].
+If you used or adapted MaPR in your study, please cite our paper [Under submission].

 <br /><br />
 ### Contact